nxhack/openwrt-node-packages/README.md

 (3)
 avahi on home network

-Please read this document.
-[Why avahi and bonjour don't work on your home network](https://bitbucket.org/marc_culler/querierd/)
+Please read this document. '[Why avahi and bonjour don't work on your home network](https://bitbucket.org/marc_culler/querierd/)'

 ***IGMP-querier*** will solve your problem.